Current Weather Conditions

 The first bridge at this location was built by the Milwaukee Road in 1871 as a swing bridge.
 It was designed by engineer James Warren, famous for the Warren style truss.
 The bridge was located at this spot to carry rail traffic that travels the west side of the Mississippi River back to the east side of the river to enter Saint Paul at Dayton's Bluff.

 The Milwaukee Road replaced the century old swing bridge with a vertical lift bridge in 1981.
-What looks like old beast of a bridge is actually a relatively modern machine.
+What looks like an old beast of a bridge is actually a relatively modern machine.
 The rail line is now used by the Canadian Pacific Railroad.
-The Amtrak Empire Builder also crosses the Mississippi here on its way between Minneapolis and Chicago, only to cross back to the east side in La Crosse.
+The Amtrak Empire Builder also crosses the Mississippi River here on its way between Minneapolis and Chicago, only to cross back to the east side in La Crosse.

 The photo above was taken from just downstream of the bridge looking north and west.
 The Hastings High Bridge is just upstream from this location.
 Even though it has been many years since the Milwaukee Road operated trains, the Milwaukee Road logos are still proudly displayed on the top of each of lift towers.